rei/rei-cedar-docs/docs/foundation/tokens/README.md

 ## Overview

-Our design tokens are special variables used to maintain a scalable visual system for UI development and brand consistent.
+Our design tokens are special variables used to maintain a scalable visual system for UI development and brand consistency.
 Cedar design tokens store the visual design attributes that define the foundation of REI’s visual language, including color, typography and spacing.

 Design tokens are key-value pairs.
 For example: